mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 Don’t you think so?
 It’s an image.
 And then you play with the image of pain.
 Finally, you add psychological, mental suffering to pain itself.
 But pain doesn’t care!
 This pain, it really doesn’t care.

-If you add something to this, it’s *huge*; it becomes a monster.
+If you add something to this, it becomes *huge*; it becomes a monster.
 Finally, you say, “I hate zazen.”
 So you quit.
 Very naturally, you quit.
 But, it’s not zazen.
 Completely [there is] nothing there.
 That’s why you feel boredom.
 It’s really boring!
 And then you say, “The boredom is really something real.”
-But it is not; boring also doesn’t care.
+But it is not; boredom also doesn’t care.
 Just, under certain circumstances, boredom comes up.
-Because you have been busy with taking care of your mind, going out in your daily life.
-That’s why when you return to your mind, you feel boredom, because there is nothing to deal with as an object.
+Because you have been busy with taking care of your mind, going out in your daily life; that’s why when you return to your mind you feel boredom, because there is nothing to deal with as an object.
 All you have to do is take care of your mind.
 So, mind takes care of the mind. *[He laughs.]* “You’re boring.”
 That’s it.

 So you really hate that.
 But some would say main purpose of zazen is to feel the boredom, to research boredom. *[He laughs.]* I don’t think so.
 If you feel the boredom, and analyze or synthesize the boredom, that is really that you are chasing after the image of the boredom.
 Boredom comes from where?
 Boredom comes from your discursive thinking, that’s all.
 And then, if I give you a certain sweet candy, boredom is gone.
 If I don’t, you really feel boredom.
 That’s all.
 So what is boredom?
 Bordom means, “Bye-bye.”
 When you’re done, well, boredom comes up.

 This is zazen, really zazen.
 Finally, completely nothing.
 But if there is nothing, all you have to do is come back home and sit, just sit down.
 With whom?
 With [yourself].
 That is what is called experience.
-Experience through zazen. […] see yourself.
-Finally, completely nothing, all you have to do is just sit down.
-And then, this is a pretty good way to get taste of what karma is.
+Experience through zazen; […] see yourself.
+Finally, completely nothing.
+All you have to do is just sit down.
+And then, this is a pretty good way to get a taste of what karma is.

 #### 1:00:12

 So, today, two points that I taught.

-One point is, the location of the karma is really in source of one’s life.
-That karma in really the fundamental ground of one’s life, is not something you try to understand intellectually.
+One point is, the location of the karma is really in the source of one’s life.
+That karma, in the fundamental ground of one’s life, is not something you try to understand intellectually.
 No way.
 There is nothing else to understand.
 All you have to do is, finally, return home, just sitting.
 This is zazen.
-Only through zazen, you [are really close], that they have access to what karma is, what human nature is.
+Only through zazen, you [are really close], that you have access to what karma is, what human nature is.
 And then if you continue to do zazen like this, you really understand the total picture of karma.

-I would like to continue still, but we have to have three or four questions.
-I would teach more, but today, please remember these two points: that karma is the source of human life, sort of the description of one’s existence.
+I would like to continue, but we still have to have three or four questions.
+I would teach more, but for today please remember these two points: that karma is the source of human life, sort of the description of one’s existence.
 And also, that there is no other way but just to sit.
-This is just a way to know what karma is.
+This is just the way to know what karma is.

 Do you have questions?